ykotturi/socialmedia-feedback-workshop/README.md

 ## Advisors

-**<a href="http://www.eringatz.com/">Erin Gatz</a>** is the CEO and co-founder of Prototype PGH.
+**<a href="http://www.eringatz.com/">Erin Gatz</a>** is the CEO and co-founder of <a href="https://prototypepgh.com/">Prototype PGH</a>, a feminist makerspace in Pittsburgh PA.
 She is currently a PhD student and research assistant in Learning Sciences and Policy at the University of Pittsburgh where she studies the effects of the Remake Learning Network.

 **<a href="">Caleb Ashcraft</a>** is the supervisor of MAC Makerspace, located in Homewood, Pittsburgh PA.

 **<a href="http://www.cs.cmu.edu/~chinmayk/">Chinmay Kulkarni</a>** is an Assistant Professor of Human Computer Interaction at Carnegie-Mellon, where he directs the Expertise@Scale lab.
-In his research, Chinmay introduces new collaborative computer systems that help people learn and work better; typically, these systems use the large scale of participation to yield benefits that are otherwise not achievable.
+In his research, Chinmay introduces new collaborative computer systems that help people learn and work better.

 **<a href="https://www.sarahfox.info/">Sarah E. Fox</a>** is a Postdoctoral Scholar at the University of California, San Diego in the Department of Communication and The Design Lab.
 Her research focuses on how technological artifacts challenge or propagate social exclusions, by examining existing systems and building alternatives.